redox-os/book/src/ch09-03-porting-applications.md

 ### Tarballs

-Tarballs are the most easy way to compile a software because the build system is already configured (GNU Autotools is the most used), while being more fast to download and process (the computer don't need to process Git deltas present in Git repositories).
+Tarballs are the most easy way to compile a software because the build system is already configured (GNU Autotools is the most used), while being more fast to download and process (the computer don't need to process Git deltas when cloning Git repositories).

 Archives with `tar.xz` and `tar.bz2` tend to have higher compression level, thus smaller file size.

-(In cases where you don't find tarballs, GitHub tarballs will be available on the "Releases" and "Tags" pages with a `tar.gz` name in the download button, copy this link and paste on the `tar =` field of your `recipe.toml`).
+(In cases where you don't find official tarballs, GitHub tarballs will be available on the "Releases" and "Tags" pages with a `tar.gz` name in the download button, copy this link and paste on the `tar =` field of your `recipe.toml`).

 Your `recipe.toml` will have this content: